mipals/mipals.github.io/_posts/2025-07-01-adjoint-method.md

 ---
 layout: distill
-title: The Adjoint Method
+title: Backpropagation is The Adjoint Method
-description: and why backpropagation is really just the adjoint method in disguise
+description: Backpropagation is often introduced as something developed within the field of machine learning.
+However, the story is that backpropagation really is just a special case of the adjoint method.
+This note is in two parts.
+In the first part we review the adjoint method while in the second part we describe how backpropagation is a special case of the adjoint method with a structure that result in scalable computations algorithms.
 tags: optimization constrained-optimization adjoint-method neural-networks backpropagation
 giscus_comments: true
-date: 2025-08-01 12:06:00
+date: 2025-10-25 12:00:00
 featured: true
 # citation: true